-It doesn’t matter whether you are using watercolour, acrylic, oil or pastel if you do not understand your colours and what happens when you mix them together, you are never going to produce a really successful painting.
+It doesn’t matter whether you are using watercolour, acrylic, oil or pastel if you do not understand how colour works.
+Understanding colour is fundamental when you mix colours together, you are never going to produce a really successful painting.

 This is explained easier if you look at this page of the Winsor and Newton site, it contains a colour chart of artist’s watercolours, but notice the colours are arranged in order, so the warm reds (contain a little yellow) come after the yellows, so you can clearly see which reds move towards yellow and which move towards blue.

 I would suggest buying a warm and cool version of each of the primary colours, together with perhaps burnt sienna, burnt umber and white (acrylic and oil) and restrict yourself to these colours.
 Then learn what happens when you mix them together, so that it becomes second nature.
 It will be amazing how much your paintings will improve.
 If you want to know more about interesting colour schemes to use in paintings check out my video on Understanding Colour

 Checkout the Basic Drawing Channel to learn basic drawing skills.

 Do you enjoy my videos?
 Become my patron and receive cool rewards in return.
 Checkout my Patreon site for details.

 Want this video in your own language?
 Check out my video to see how.